Thiago Almada: Personal life

 Almada was reported for a case of alleged sexual abuse after a party in San Isidro, Buenos Aires that occurred on 4 December 2020.
-A 28-year-old woman stated that she was sexually abused whilst unconscious by Almada, along with Vélez central defender Miguel Brizuera and the former Argentino de Quilmes coach Juan José Acuña Delbene in a house rented by Juan Martín Lucero.
+A 28-year-old woman stated that she was sexually abused whilst unconscious by Almada, along with Vélez central defender Miguel Brizuela and the former Argentino de Quilmes coach Juan José Acuña Delbene in a house rented by Juan Martín Lucero.

 According to the victim's account, which was corroborated by a witness, she went up to one of the rooms in order to have consensual sex with Almada, but drank something that began to make her ill.
 Then, Brizuela and another woman entered the room and started to do various unconsented sexual acts to her.
 The victim stated that she had never wanted to include Brizuela, and that the three people continued even though she was screaming that she did not want anything to do with it.

 After the investigation became public, his club suspended both him and Miguel Brizuela.
 A week after Almada was suspended, he was reinstated with the club stating, "substantial modifications were generated by virtue of the incorporation of new evidence, expertise and testimonies."

 In February 2021, Almada and Brizuela were charged with sexual abuse with the aggravating circumstances of carnal access and group abuse by prosecutor Laura Zyseskind.
 Acuña Delbene became a fleeing felon after being charged in December 2020, but was arrested at his home in Quilmes in July 2021, while Almada and Brizuela are still awaiting sentencing by the Argentine court.

 Despite the charges, Almada was called up by Lionel Scaloni to play for the Argentine national team in the 2022 FIFA World Cup.
 This decision sparked controversy in Argentina and led to widespread international criticism of AFA's decisions.
-The victim's attorney pointed out several irregularities in the case because, according to FIFA and AFA regulations, “a player is not allowed to be part of a national team if the team can certify that he has a pending criminal case.”
+The victim's attorney pointed out several irregularities in the case because, according to FIFA and AFA regulations, "a player is not allowed to be part of a national team if the team can certify that he has a pending criminal case."